 Can an indoor rabbit be moved outside?
 Of course.
 To keep your rabbit outdoors, you will need to invest in a good hutch and exercise run for predator-proof and weather resistance.
 The hutch should be made of solid wood, with durable predator-proof wire mesh, and big enough that the rabbit can stretch up on its hind legs and take three full hops in any direction (if you are keeping two rabbits, increase the dimensions).

 The most effective way of minimizing this risk of diseases is to ensure you treat your rabbits with regular insecticidal treatment and keep their vaccinations up to date.
 Flystrike is also a risk, where flies lay eggs on your bunny's skin (usually around the bottom area), which then hatch into maggots and eat away at the rabbits' flesh.

 If your rabbit lives outdoors, she should have a mate.
 Otherwise, she will spend lots of time by herself, and make your rabbit lonely, stressed, and anxious.
 If you cannot adopt a second rabbit, you should regularly spend time with your pet and needs lots of toys and other distractions.

 Rabbits are cute and great pets.
 Under your care, they can live happily both indoors and outdoors.
 There are merits in both cases.
 The important thing is to make sure that your rabbit has quality food, plenty of hay, clean water, and your love.
 You will be an excellent bunny companion.

 The best bunny hutches should come in various designs, sizes, and levels of security.
 Aivituvin bunny hutch gives your furry friends a sense of safety and comfort.👇👇👇

-5，Effortless cleaning: a removable wire net on the bottom tray to separate the waste from the floor and a fully removable tray for faster cleaning.
+There is a removable wire mesh on the bottom tray.
+The garbage can be separated from the floor, and the fully removable tray can speed up cleaning.